 together with its chain rule as code transformations.
 This leads to a different style of forward AD based on a \emph{dual numbers representation}. \cite{hsv-fossacs2020} gives an analysis of this style of forward AD, similar to the treatment of reverse AD and (non-dual number) forward AD in this paper.
-Although dual numbers forward AD is more efficient in its memory use and preferable in practical implementations, it does not have an obvious reverse mode variant.
-See \S\S\ref{ssec:dual-numbers-forward-ad} for more discussion. } and reverse-mode AD, respectively.
+Although forward AD with dual numbers is more memory-efficient and preferable in practical implementations, it does not have an obvious reverse-mode variant.
+See \S\S\ref{ssec:dual-numbers-forward-ad} for more discussion. } and reverse mode AD, respectively.
 These code transformations are defined compositionally through structural induction on the syntax, by exploiting the chain rules above combined with the categorical structure of programming languages.